-Property, plant and equipment, other than leasehold lands, buildings, plant and machineries and motor vehicles are stated at cost less accumulated depreciation and accumulated impairment losses, if any.
+Property, plant and equipment (other than buildings, plant and machineries and motor vehicles) are measured at cost less accumulated depreciation and accumulated impairment losses, if any.
 The policy for the recognition and measurement of impairment losses in accordance with Note 3.12(b) to the financial statements.